KSP-KOS/KOS/doc/source/general/telnet.rst

      The welcome menu, shown here in a Mac OSX terminal.

-5. **Pick a CPU.**  Pick one of the cpu's listed by typing its number and hitting enter.
+5. **Pick a CPU.**  Pick one of the CPU's listed by typing its number and hitting enter.

 6. Your telnet is now connected to the server and should behave as the terminal for that CPU.
 You can type commands and do what you like, the same as if you had been